LocationReasoner: Evaluating LLMs on Real-World Site Selection Reasoning: Error Analysis

 \section{Error Analysis}

-Agents consistently struggle with five primary failure types, each corresponding to the categories shown in Figure \ref{fig:failure_breakdown}.
+LLMs consistently struggle with five primary failure types, and we show the breakdown of these failures in Figure \ref{fig:failure_breakdown}.
 These errors often overlap, but their root causes reflect distinct reasoning weaknesses that hinder constraint satisfaction and plan validity.